aiven/aiven-docs/docs/products/kafka/howto/configure-topic-tiered-storage.md

 :::important
 Aiven for Apache Kafka® tiered storage is an
 [early availability feature](/docs/platform/concepts/beta_services).
-To use this feature, contact our sales team at [sales@aiven.io](mailto:sales@aiven.io) to activate tiered storage for your account.
+To use this feature,contact our sales team at [sales@aiven.io](mailto:sales@aiven.io) to activate tiered storage for your account.

 After